Loading...

 Velocity vs. Time Graphs: Description of Motion

-In the next example, the various cases of a motion that appear in a velocity-time graph are discussed.
+In the next example, the various cases of motion that appear in a velocity-time graph are discussed.

 Example (5): Describes each of the following velocity vs. time graphs.